MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/architecture.md

 ## Azure Monitor

-Azure monitor and Azure Log Analytics provide monitoring and logging for the underlying resources used by Azure AI Studio.
-Since Azure AI Studio is built on Azure Machine Learning, Azure OpenAI, Azure AI services, and Azure AI Search, use the following articles to learn how to monitor the services:
+Azure monitor and Azure Log Analytics provide monitoring and logging for the underlying resources used by Azure AI Foundry.
+Since Azure AI Foundry is built on Azure Machine Learning, Azure OpenAI, Azure AI services, and Azure AI Search, use the following articles to learn how to monitor the services:

 | Resource | Monitoring and logging |
 | --- | --- |